babyjazz/portfolio-assignment/README.md

 ## Setup Environment
 - Copy `.env.example` to  `.env.development.local` (create `.env.production.local` in the case of build production)

+- or use .env and not to change anything

 ## Run development
 ```
 pnpm dev